 My reasons for exploring my family tree were very personal but I’ve found the whole experience to be very rewarding.

-Some go delving into the past in the hope of finding a secret inheritance lost in the murky depths of time.
-Some take up the task for purely sentimental reasons, or just because they find themselves in need of a new and interesting hobby.
+Some people take up the task for purely sentimental reasons, or just because they find themselves in need of a new and interesting hobby.

 The great thing about drawing up a family tree is that whatever you set out to uncover, whether you have a specific goal in mind or not, what you discover along the way will be deeply personal and always fascinating.
 After all, this is the story of the lives that made your life.